 To access city or state data, boards and district offices need a computer and a high-speed Internet connection.
 To manipulate data offline, they need enough bandwidth and computer storage to download sometimes very large datasets.
 To analyze and visualize the data, they need access to spreadsheet software such as Microsoft Excel, statistical software such as RStudio, visualization software such as Tableau or PowerBI, or mapping software such as ArcGIS.
 While there are open source options for many data analysis software systems, getting this infrastructure in place always comes with a cost to community boards - a cost of bandwidth, a cost of storage space, and a cost of time to implement.
-Many community boards need additional technical infrastructure and financial resources to support this kind of work.35 operation overlap with many board members' day jobs, making it difficult for them to come in and make use of the software.
+Many community boards need additional technical infrastructure and financial resources to support this kind of work.

 When district offices do purchase software for their boards, there can also be a challenge to making it accessible to board members.
 Susan Stetzer, District Manager of Manhattan Community Board 3, described how she purchased an ArcGIS license at the request of her board several years ago; however, board members have never used it.
-The office's hours of
+The office's hours of operation overlap with many board members' day jobs, making it difficult for them to come in and make use of the software.

-35 BetaNYC recently published a report on community board technical infrastructure needs; "BetaNYC and Civic Innovations Fellows Community Board and Technology Needs Report"
+&lt;sup>35 BetaNYC recently published a report on community board technical infrastructure needs; "BetaNYC and Civic Innovations Fellows Community Board and Technology Needs Report"